 Quiet Eye is a sports vision concept that was first proposed in the 1980's to improve preforming a task that requires visual attention.

 To prepare for a putt - at the moment of concentration - your eyes must focus in, turn in and rotate in and all of this has to happen in balance.
 When putting your gaze must be steady, relaxed and locked onto the golf ball.
 You want your eyes to have endurance and not succumb to fatigue.
 To improve visual function you must challenge your visual system beyond it's usual functioning level.
-Using the C-Rod for five minutes a day will help you to be a better putter by developing better visual attention, visual endurance and "Quiet Eye".
+Doing eye exercises for five minutes a day will help you to be a better putter by developing better visual attention, visual endurance and "Quiet Eye".

 Elite golfers including Gary Player and Nick Faldo considered vision training to be a part of their preparation.
 If you do this as well, then you will have an edge on your competition.